The University of Waikato has implemented a QR code system to keep track of where our students, staff and visitors have been on our campuses.

 - If you feel unwell - stay at home

-- You check in before you step in - to every building, floor and room you go to on campus
+- You check in before you step in - you don't need to check in using every poster you see, just the spaces you intend on spending time in

 - Regularly wash your hands with warm water and soap for 20 seconds